 If George in the above example never has his first drunk driving case reduced to careless driving, his second DUI case would have been prosecuted as a “DUI-second.”
 Therefore, he would receive the harsher DUI-second penalties.
 Read more about Nevada DUI penalties.

-Availability of record seals six years earlier
+Availability of the record seals six years earlier

 Under Nevada law, there is a seven (7)-year waiting period after a DUI case closes to get the conviction sealed.
 In contrast, the waiting period to seal careless driving convictions is only one (1) year after the case is closed.
-Therefore, reducing a drunk driving case to careless driving permits the defendant to get a clean slate six years earlier.
+Therefore, reducing a drunk driving case to careless driving permits you to get a clean slate six years earlier.

 Read more about sealing a DUI criminal record in Nevada.